infradis/ipdust/README.md

 # IPDust Overview
 IPv4 addressing space organized in a fractal based visualization construct.
 Leverages a form of IP Cantor dust for organizational layout.
 See Gallery for images.

-One simple use case to visualize the usage and organization of an enterprise addressing.
-Often with years of network implementations, enterprise IP addressing is poorly organized with minimal usage taking up large addressing block.
-For example that one DNS server left on a subnet, but moving it would cause a hug logistical challenge.
+One simple use case is to visualize the usage and organization of an enterprise addressing space.
+Often with years of network implementations, enterprise IP addressing is poorly organized with minimal usage taking up large addressing blocks.
+For example, a single DNS server left on a legacy subnet, but moving it would cause a huge logistical challenge.
 Thus, an entire /24 is wasted because of a single, critical server.

 There are really 3 states represented in a square dust, or rather could be represented in a more productionalized version.
 Green square dust = online/healthy/reserved, Red square dust (not shown) = offline/unhealthy, Blank square dust = offline/available.